 Your cardiologist will perform a physical exam.
 The exam may involve listening to your heart with a stethoscope to detect abnormal heart rhythms.
 To confirm an initial diagnosis, your cardiologist might order certain diagnostic tests to examine your heart’s valves, blood vessels, and chambers.

-These following are some tests your cardiologist may order:
+Here are some tests your cardiologist may recommend:

 - An electrocardiogram (EKG or ECG) records your heart’s rhythm.

 - An echocardiogram uses sound waves to record the heart’s structure and motion.